 - Baby Step 2: Use the debt snowball to pay off all your debt but the house

-- Baby Step 3: A fully funded emergency fund of 3 to 6 months of expenses
+- Baby Step 3: Save for a fully funded emergency fund of 3 to 6 months of expenses

 - Baby Step 4: Invest 15% of your household income into retirement